Coffee and Walnut Sponge Cake

 Then finish off by placing the walnuts in a circle near the edge.
 Store in a polythene box in the fridge.

-You can watch some of Delia's cakes being made in our Cookery School Video on the right
+You can watch some of Delia's cakes being made in our Cookery School videos below.

 Pre-heat the oven to 170C, gas mark 3